ppy/osu-wiki/wiki/Tournaments/VAF/1/en.md

 ![VAF logo](img/logo.jpg)

 The **Vaf's Autumn Fiesta** (**VAF**) is a 1v1 osu!taiko tournament hosted by ![][flag_AR] [Vaf](https://osu.ppy.sh/users/12589048).
-The tournament will run in a swiss style to determine seedings first before going onto double elimination bracket and it is rank restricted to rank #50 or below.
+The tournament will run in a swiss style to determine the top players before going onto semifinals double elimination bracket.
+The tournament is also rank restricted to rank #50 or below.
 It is the first installment of the Vaf's Autumn Fiesta.

 ## Tournament schedule